Nanyang Technological University: College of Science

-Lee Kong Chian School of Medicine

-In 2010, NTU announced the formation of a pro-tem governing board to guide the establishment of the Lee Kong Chian School of Medicine, a collaboration with Imperial College London.
-The medical college was established in 2013.
-Prior to its opening in 2013, the school received record donations of S$400 million, including S$150 million from the Lee Foundation.
-The School's primary clinical partner is the National Healthcare Group.

 Graduate College

 NTU's Graduate College was formed on 1 August 2018 and is in charge of graduate programmes in NTU.
 One such graduate programme is the Interdisciplinary Graduate Programme (IGP), which leverages on professors from multiple schools or colleges in NTU to undertake interdisciplinary research and to act as advisors for IGP PhD students.
 Another graduate programme is the Industrial Postgraduate Programme (IPP), which leverages on partnering industry companies to undertake industrial research and to act as advisors for IPP PhD students.